saikatdtt1/Google-Data-Analytics-Capstone-Case-Study-Cyclistic/README.md

 # Google-Data-Analytics-Capstone-Case-Study-Cyclistic
 In this case study, I perfomed many real-world tasks of a junior data analyst at a fictional company, Cyclistic.
-In order to answer the key business questions, I will follow the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
+In order to answer the key business questions, I followed the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
 I have performed Data Combining, Data Cleaning and Data Exploration using Python.
 I haved used Power BI for Data Analysis and Vizualization.
 # Background
 Cyclistic